Tequila, Mexico Guide

 Best Time to Visit

 The best time to visit Tequila is during the dry season, which runs from November to May.
-The weather is generally sunny and pleasant during these months, making it ideal for exploring the town and agave fields.
-The harvest season, which typically occurs from February to May, is a particularly interesting time to visit, as you can witness the jimadores (agave harvesters) at work.
+The weather is generally sunny and pleasant, with comfortable temperatures perfect for exploring the town and agave fields.
+The months of March and April offer particularly ideal conditions.
 Avoid the rainy season (June to October), as heavy rainfall can disrupt outdoor activities.
+September is a popular time to visit due to the Mexican Independence Day celebrations, but expect larger crowds and higher prices.

 Transportation